Boardwalks

 “We like using the [recycled] plastic lumber as we are looking for long lasting products to reduce maintenance and refurbishments costs over the long term.
 Plastic over wood gives that longevity.”

-Why is Recycled Plastic The Best Material For Boardwalks?
+Why is British Recycled Plastic The Best Choice For Boardwalks?

 Recycled Plastic: The Ideal Boardwalk Solution for Challenging Locations